 How to Take Legal Action Against an Employer or Employee

-Hiring an experienced attorney as early as you can in the process can go a long way in ensuring that you get justice and relief you need from your hostile work environment claim.
+Hiring an experienced attorney as early as you can in the process can go a long way in ensuring that you get the justice and relief you need from your hostile work environment claim.

 Most Californians have experienced hostility in the workplace at least once in their career.
 This conflict may originate from either a boss or a fellow employee.
-While conflict can instill anxiety and stress in the workplace, not all conflicts are illegal and in fact can be settled in a confidential manner through arbitration or mediation.
-However, when the hostility is driven by hate, discrimination, or in retaliation of whistle blowing, it is illegal and is a violation of your rights as a worker in the state of California.
+While conflict can instill anxiety and stress in the workplace, not all conflicts are illegal and can be settled in a confidential manner through arbitration or mediation.
+However, when the hostility is driven by hate, discrimination, or in retaliation of whistleblowing, it is illegal and is a violation of your rights as a worker in the state of California.

 Under California law, if you are an at-will employee, your boss can terminate your employment at any time, however, they must have a justified reason for letting you.
-If an employer blackmails you, forces you to do something that is against your beliefs or terminates you due to your background (race, religion, sexual orientation, gender preference, etc.) your employer will have violated the law and this may qualify you to compensation for your damages and mental anguish.
+If an employer blackmails you, forces you to do something that is against your beliefs, or terminates you due to your background (race, religion, sexual orientation, gender preference, etc.) your employer will have violated the law and this may qualify you to compensation for your damages and mental anguish.

 What Defines a Hostile Work Environment?

 Under federal and state law, the general legal definition for a hostile work environment is one that is so poor in morale that the worker fears going to work.

 Federal code and case law, according to OSHA, describe the atmosphere as being one that is “offensive, intimidating, or oppressive.”
 Whether the environment constituted a hostile work environment is determined by looking at the totality of the circumstances, including the frequency of the harassing conduct; the severity of the conduct; if the conduct was physically threatening or humiliating or a mere offensive utterance; and whether it unreasonably interfered with an employee’s work performance.